sculpin/sculpin.io/source/download.md

 At this point, `bin/sculpin` should be usable.

-Note:
+**Note:**

-Originally, we recommended to install Sculpin globally.
-This has been deprecated, because each Sculpin site can have specific runtime dependencies.
+In the past, it was recommended to install Sculpin globally.
+This has been deprecated for various reasons, including moving away from the "phar" approach to Sculpin distribution.

+Installing Sculpin on a per-site basis using Composer allows greater flexibility with dependencies.